 As a steward of the public trust, CFRE International certifies fundraising professionals.
 Unlike many certificate programs being offered by educational institutions, for-profit firms, and nonprofit organisations, the CFRE program is practice-based.
 It is not an educational program that is intended to teach individuals how to raise funds.
-Rather, it is an assessment process that is designed to measure the individual’s knowledge and skills in best practices in ethical philanthropic fundraising.
+Rather, it is an assessment process that measures the individual’s knowledge and skills in best practices in ethical philanthropic fundraising.
 CFRE International promotes voluntary certification as the preferred alternative to licensure and/or government regulation.

 Does it pay to become certified?

 In North America, where the CFRE credential’s roots date back to 1981, there is strong correlation between CFRE certification and increased salary potential.
-According to the Association of Fundraising Professionals’ 2013 Compensation and Benefits Study, CFRE certified fundraisers in the United States earn on average $22,000 more than their non-certified colleagues.
-In Canada, CFRE certificants earn on average $16,500 more than their non-certified colleagues.
+According to the Association of Fundraising Professionals’ 2013-14 Compensation and Benefits Study, CFRE certified fundraisers in the United States earn on average $25,000* more than their non-certified colleagues.
+In Canada CFREs earn on average $17,250* more than their non-certified colleagues.

 What are the advantages of having the CFRE credential?

 - Competence.
 CFRE certification confirms your knowledge of the highest standards of professional competence and ethical practice in serving the philanthropic sector.

 - Credibility.
 CFRE certification distinguishes you to employers and peers as a dedicated professional who keeps pace with the latest developments in fundraising.

 - Career Advancement.
 CFRE certification makes you part of a global network with greater career opportunities and earning power.

 - Commitment.
 CFRE certification is a public statement to donors and employers that you care about fundraising as a profession and are personally inspired to uphold its integrity.